nemo0622/pokeemerald-expansion/README.md

 - Overworld Encounters with Wild Pokémon
     - Most routes have a few randomized locations for Pokémon to spawn
     - Shiny Pokémon are visible in the overworld!
+- Outfit System allowing for Character Customization!
+    - Multiple variants of new protagonists (Amali and Harper)
+    - Options to play as protagonists from other Regions (ex: "Kalos Fashion" to play as Calem or Serena)
+    - Press Select in Outfit Box to swap gender
 - DexNav functionality unlocked after Gym 2, allowing for targeted Pokémon hunting
     - Including Cheat Code to show all DexNav Pokémon from the start: "JUSTSHOWME"
 - Cheat Code system, with many helpful cheats and ways to shake up repeat playthroughs!